-Winter 2020: Leadership and Moral Imagination
+Winter 2020: Leading with Moral Imagination

 The Winter 2020 issue of Occasional Papers derives its title, Leading with Moral Imagination, from the work of John Paul Lederach.
 He states that moral imagination “develops a capacity to perceive things beyond and at a deeper level than what initially meets the eye.
 It has a capacity to give birth to something new that in its very birthing changes our world and the way we see things.”
 (The Moral Imagination, p.
 27) Lederach uses the word “moral” to refer to that which is great and beckons us to rise toward something beyond what is apparent and visible; while he speaks of “imagination” as the art of creating what does not yet exist.